testingautomated-usi/deepmetis/DeepMetis-UE/README.md

 ### Step 1.3: UnityEyes Installation and Configuration ###

-* Download a free version of UnityEyes from the [official website](https://www.cl.cam.ac.uk/research/rainbow/projects/unityeyes/data/UnityEyes_Windows.zip).
+* Download a free Windows version of UnityEyes from the [official website](https://www.cl.cam.ac.uk/research/rainbow/projects/unityeyes/data/UnityEyes_Windows.zip).
 * Edit the UNITYEYES_PATH in [properties.py](properties.py) by inserting the path to your UnityEyes folder.
 * Pin the UnityEyes application to the taskbar: [instructions here](https://support.microsoft.com/en-us/windows/pin-apps-and-folders-to-the-desktop-or-taskbar-f3c749fb-e298-4cf1-adda-7fd635df6bb0)

 ### Step 1.4: SikuliX Installation and Configuration ###

 The folder Sikuli-jars contains a version of SikuliX downloaded from the [official website](http://sikulix.com).
 We use it to allow the interaction of DeepMetis with UnityEyes via GUI.
-Therefore, for each system the user should provide a screenshot of the GUI widgets to interact with.
-In the following, we will provide instructions on how to capture these images.
+SikuliX works based on scanning the screen for particular elements to interact with, for example, an app icon to click on.
+Therefore, for each system the user should provide screenshots of GUI widgets to interact with.
+As screen resolutions and colours might differ from one computer to another, the screenshots we provide with our SikuliX scripts might not work on other computers.
+In the following, we will provide instructions on how to re-capture these images.
 To this aim, we provide the whole window along with the specific widget to crop, i.e. the one highlighted with a pink frame.

 * In the taskbar, take a screenshot of the highlighted component (i.e., UnityEyes icon) and save it as eye.png